 Prior to the commencement of the implementation, the SECDP shall be disclosed on BLPA and MoS websites and the World Bank portal.
 A summary of SECDP in local language (Bangla) shall be placed in local project offices, UNO, Upazila Parishad and DC offices where small ethic community peoples can access to.

 Budget for implementing SECDP will be part of the budget provided in the RAP.
 It will be used to cover payment of compensation on land cost, affected structure rebuilding cost, crop losses, trees and livelihood support cost all including 30% additional support to tribal households, vulnerable groups (income not exceeding Tk 10,000 monthly per HH, female headed HHs and disabled), and capacity building support for BLPA..
-Budget summary is included in Table 38 of RAP and Annex 6 of this plan.
+Budget summary is included in Table 38 of RAP and Annex 6 of this plan..

 INTRODUCTION